HuygensING/hyper-collate/README.md

 ### 3. Swagger file via WAR
 If you chose the WAR option above, you probably know what to do.
 The war just exposes a swagger file without a UI, in the `/swagger.json` or `/swagger.yaml` endpoints.

+### Terminating and restarting the server

+If you want to stop the HyperCollate program, you can simply close the browser window in which the Swagger is running and stop the terminal processes by typing `ctrl + d` on your command line.

+The next time you want to start HyperCollate, you don’t have to follow all installation steps again.
+Simply navigate on your command line to the folder with the `hyper-collate-server.jar` file and run the command `java -jar hyper-collate-server.jar server`.
+HyperCollate is ready for use again!